jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 ---------------------

-Now that you have acquired your TopX & Y and BottomX & Y values you can implement them with [xsetwacom](xsetwacom "wikilink") commands.
+Now that you have acquired your TopX & Y and BottomX & Y values you can apply them with [xsetwacom](xsetwacom "wikilink").
 Note the eraser and cursor coordinates are the same as the stylus coordinates.
 For example the default values of a Cintiq look like the following.

     xsetwacom set "Wacom Cintiq 21UX2 stylus" topx "0" xsetwacom set "Wacom Cintiq 21UX2 stylus" topy "0"